MCPRUNNER/mssqlMCP/README.md

 Copilot: I'll query the Customers table for you.

-[Tool used: ExecuteQuery with connectionName="PROTO"]
+[Tool used: ExecuteQuery with connectionName="AdventureWorks2022"]
 Query: SELECT TOP 10 * FROM Customers

 Error: Invalid object name 'Customers'.
 ```

-**Solution**: First use GetTableMetadata to see which tables are available, then query the correct table name with the proper schema prefix if needed, e.g., "dbo.Customers".
+**Solution**: First use GetTableMetadata to see which tables are available, then query the correct table name with the proper schema prefix if needed, e.g., "Sales.Customer".

 ### Performance Tips